- Assistant Director for Operations

 Scheduling & Operations

-Recent musical and operatic roles include Yvonne in Sunday in the Park with George with Austin Shakespeare (2015), Cecilia March in Little Women with the Butler Opera Center (2017), and the Dating Coordinator in Speed Dating Tonight! with Alamo City Opera (2017).
-In addition to theatrical work, Page enjoys collaborating on recital and chamber music; highlights from the last few years include Aaron Jay Kernis’ Simple Songs with the UT Austin New Music Ensemble, Music for 18 Musicians for the Fast Forward Austin Festival, Drumming with both Sō Percussion and line upon line percussion, and a myriad of art song with pianists Chien-Lin Lu, Kate Stubbs, Neilson Chen and Charlie Magnone.
+Recent musical and operatic roles include Yvonne in Sunday in the Park with George with Austin Shakespeare, Cecilia March in Little Women with the Butler Opera Center, and the Dating Coordinator in Speed Dating Tonight! with Alamo City Opera.
+In addition to theatrical work, Stephens enjoys collaborating on recital and chamber music; highlights from the last few years include Harold Meltzer's Variations on a Summer Day and Aaron Jay Kernis’ Simple Songs with the UT Austin New Music Ensemble, Music for 18 Musicians for the Fast Forward Austin Festival, Drumming with both Sō Percussion and line upon line percussion, and a myriad of songs and cycles with pianists Chuck Dillard, Chien-Lin Lu, Kate Stubbs, Neilson Chen and Charlie Magnone.

 In addition to performing, she maintains a busy private studio of voice students.
-Her students have gone on to study voice or musical theater at Northwestern, Trinity, Ouachita Baptist, and Florida State Universities.
-Page is the Assistant Director of Operations at the Sarah & Ernest Butler School of Music at The University of Texas at Austin.
-She also serves as the current Vice Chair of the UT Staff Council.
+Her students have gone on to study voice or musical theater at Peabody Conservatory and Northwestern, Trinity, Ouachita Baptist and Florida State Universities.
+Stephens is the Assistant Director of Operations at the Sarah & Ernest Butler School of Music at The University of Texas at Austin.

 She received her Bachelor of Arts from Duke University where she studied with Verdi soprano Susan Dunn and her Master of Music from UT Austin.
-Prior to singing, Page studied dance for 15 years – she owes a great deal to those instructors for exposing her to a wealth of music.
+She is currently working on her doctorate in vocal Pedagogy here at the Butler School.
+Prior to singing, Stephens studied dance for 15 years – she owes a great deal to those instructors for teaching her how to listen and exposing her to a wealth of music.